Enea Bastianini: Italtrans Racing Team (2019–2020)

-2019

-In 2019, he joined Italtrans Racing Team and finished the season in 10th place taking 97 points with 1 podium.
+In 2019, Bastianini joined the Italtrans Racing Team and finished the season in 10th place taking 97 points with 1 podium.

-2020

-He finished the 2020 Moto2 season as the world champion, taking 205 points with 3 wins and 7 podiums.
-At the Austrian Grand Prix, Bastianini crashed into turn 1, which let his bike stranded on the track, until Aspar rider Hafizh Syahrin did not notice, hit Bastianini's bike, create a massive pile-up and pulled out the red flag, neither rider were injured after the accident.
+He then finished as world champion for the 2020 Moto2 season, taking 205 points from 3 wins and 7 podiums.

 MotoGP World Championship

 Avintia Esponsorama Racing (2021)

-He signed with Esponsorama Racing for the 2021 MotoGP season and was partnered with Moto2 rival and fellow compatriot Luca Marini.
+Bastianini signed with Esponsorama Racing for the 2021 MotoGP season and was partnered with Moto2 rival and compatriot Luca Marini.
 Both Bastianini and Marini rode two-year-old specification Ducati GP19 bikes the whole season.
-Bastianini scored points consistently during the season, before getting his then best result in Aragon in 6th position, followed by a 3rd place finish in Misano, a repeat 6th place finish again in COTA, and a repeated 3rd place finish again at the Emilia Romagna Grand Prix in Misano during the last lap.
+Bastianini scored points consistently during the season, before getting his then best result in Aragon in 6th position, followed by a 3rd-place finish in Misano, a repeat 6th-place finish again in COTA, and a repeated 3rd-place finish again at the Emilia Romagna Grand Prix in Misano during the last lap.
 Bastianini finished the season 11th in the riders' standings with 102 points.

 Gresini Racing MotoGP (2022)

 Bastianini won the first race of the 2022 MotoGP season, the 2022 Qatar Grand Prix and became the championship leader.
 Gresini Racing and Bastianini made history by winning with a 2021-specification Ducati Desmosedici GP21.
 After mid-pack results in Indonesia and Argentina, where he took P11 and P10 respectively, he took his second win at the Circuit of the Americas in Austin.
 This was followed by a DNF in Portugal and P8 in Jerez.
 At the French Grand Prix in Le Mans, Bastianini took another win, after overtaking both factory Ducatis to return to the top step of the podium.
 This win meant he was just eight points adrift of championship leader Fabio Quartararo after seven rounds.
-He returned again to the podium with a 2nd place finish in at the San Marino Grand Prix.
-Bastianini then took his fourth win of the season at the Aragón Grand Prix, then another 2nd place finish at the Malaysian Grand Prix.
+He returned again to the podium with a 2nd-place finish in at the San Marino Grand Prix.
+Bastianini then took his fourth win of the season at the Aragón Grand Prix, then another 2nd-place finish at the Malaysian Grand Prix.

-Ducati Lenovo Team (from 2023)
+Ducati Lenovo Team (2023–2024)

-Bastianini will switch to Ducati Lenovo Team for the 2023 MotoGP World Championship, replacing Jack Miller and partnering Francesco Bagnaia.
+Bastianini switched to Ducati Lenovo Team for the 2023 MotoGP World Championship, replacing Jack Miller and partnering Francesco Bagnaia.
+Bastianini never felt comfortable with the Ducati Desmosedici GP23, which he attributed to a vastly different front end feeling as compared to the Desmosedici GP21 he rode to 4 victories in the previous season.

+Bastianini was forced to miss the opening three rounds of the season through injury after being involved in a first lap incident instigated by Luca Marini at the Portuguese Grand Prix which affected his form throughout 2023.
+After another first lap incident at the Catalan Grand Prix, he subsequently missed the following three rounds at San Marino, India and Japan due to recurring injuries.

+Bastianini produced an impressive comeback after a complicated 2023 season by securing a dominant victory at the Malaysian Grand Prix, holding off teammate Bagnaia and Jorge Martín.